e-paj/SQL-Project/SQLite_Exercises_Notes/Notes_Sept_13-17.md

   - Concatenation: joining fields together.
 To do this, use two-pipe || operator.
   - LENGTH(): counts the number of characters there are in a string.
   - SUBSTR():
+    - SUBSTR(X, Y): returns all characters through the end of the string X beginning with the Y-th.
+    - SUBSTR(X,Y,Z): returns a substirng pf input string X that begins with the Y-th character and that is Z characters long.

 Sept.
 15, 2021: